zxcvbnius/slate/source/index.md

 ### Android

 - We do not support Java outside of Android at the moment.
 - A recent version of the Android SDK
 - We support all Android versions since API Level 14 (Android 4.0 & above).

 ## Installation

-### iOS

-Use Cocoapods to retrieve the framework

-1. Execute command `pod init` under your Xcode project directory to create a Podfile for the project
-2. Make your Podfile look like as right：

 ```objective_c
 platform :ios, '8.0'